AleksZhuravlyov/mincut_maxflow_pnm/README.md

 ## Publications

 Armstrong, R.T., Lantec, Z., Mostaghimi, P., Zhuravljov, A., Herring, A., Robins, V. (2021).
 Correspondence of max-flow to the absolute permeability of porous systems.
-Physical Review Fluids (being peer-reviewed).
+Physical Review Fluids (editorially approved for publication).

 ## Authors